Beam-wi/tritonserver/README.md

     python3 -m pip install --upgrade wheel setuptools python3 -m pip install --upgrade grpcio-tools numpy pillow

+You have confirm the interpreter of python for there is python instead of python3 when install client by default.
+Check with `ls -l /usr/bin | grep python`.

+    $ sudo rm /usr/bin/python
+    # Or move to /usr/bin/python.bak
+    $ sudo mv /usr/bin/python /usr/bin/python.bak
+    # Create a new link
+    $ sudo ln -s python3.6 /usr/bin/python

+Build and install.

+    $ mkdir /opt/tritonclient && cd /opt/tritonclient
+    $ cmake -DCMAKE_BUILD_TYPE=Release Path~tritonserver/build
+    $ make -j24 client

 The Python wheel for the python client library is present in the tar file and can be installed by running the following command: